Hanging scroll, ink and color on silk

 Gift from the Collection of George Gund III 2015.590

 This painting incited robust scholarly debate in both Japan and the United States about its date.

-Some scholars believe they are the work of Sesshū Tōyō (1420–1506), one of the most famous Japanese painters, or by one of his disciples.
+Some scholars believe it is the work of Sesshū Tōyō (1420–1506), one of the most famous Japanese painters, or by one of his disciples.
 Sesshū traveled to Ming dynasty China on a ship sent by the powerful Ōuchi family of Yamaguchi at the southern tip of Honshu.
 This gave him the distinction of being the only Japanese painter of the Muromachi period to have experienced Ming China firsthand.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 Is something not working on this page?
 Please email email@example.com.

 Request a digital file from Image Services that is not available through CC0, a detail image, or any image with a color bar.
 If you have questions about requesting an image, please email firstname.lastname@example.org.